 So keep this chart in mind while you’re editing:

 You need to remember that you’re going to get rejected multiple times.
 And there’s nothing you can do about it.

-Please remember that there is nothing wrong with you or your work (unless an editor has given you feedback on your story saying otherwise).
+Please remember there is nothing wrong with you or your work (unless an editor has given you feedback on your story, saying otherwise).
 So fix those mistakes.
 Have beta readers look over your work and keep submitting.